Base64 Encoder & Decoder

 Related Tools

-Free Online Base64 Encode & Decode Tool
+Free Online Base64 Encoder & Decoder

 How to use Base64 Encoder & Decoder

-- Click "Copy" to save the result.
+- Click "Copy" to send the result to your clipboard.

 Features